Edmonton Investors Group: Cal Nichols looks for investors

 Nichols, a prominent businessman in his own right, immediately began putting together an ownership group.
 At the time, the Albertan economy—driven by the oilpatch—was still recovering from price crashes in the 1980s and 1990s.
 Most Albertan investors preferred to commit their money to the re-emerging oilpatch, not a "small-market" hockey team.
 With no single Albertan magnate willing to commit C$100 million to purchase the team, Nichols instead decided to secure smaller investments from a larger number of investors to make up the aggregate total.
 Lenders were willing to finance 40% of the purchase price, meaning Nichols needed to come up with about C$60 million.
 Nichols had about C$35 million in investments when an offer of US$85 million (C$120 million) came from a buyer who wanted to move the team to Houston.

-The Oilers' sale attracted interest in from several American cities, and as Nichols was assembling a group of local investors, an offer of US$85 million (C$120 million) came from Leslie Alexander, a Houston-based businessman and an owner of the National Basketball Association's Houston Rockets.
+The Oilers' sale attracted interest in several American cities, and as Nichols was assembling a group of local investors, an offer of US$85 million (C$120 million) came from Leslie Alexander, a Houston-based businessman and an owner of the National Basketball Association's Houston Rockets.
 Houston, whose application for an expansion team rejected by the league, was (and still is) the largest U.S. city without an NHL franchise.
 Alexander's original offer was to keep the team in Edmonton on the condition that the lease be terminated, attendance remained at acceptable levels, a local ownership group was eventually found and an expansion team be granted to Alexander in Houston.
 The Edmonton City Council rejected these terms, believing they gave Alexander too much discretion to move the Oilers to Texas.
 The city believed the lease they negotiated with Pocklington was still the best chance they had of keeping the team in Edmonton in the long term.
 Alexander then offered the ATB (which had the team in receivership by then) US$85 million (C$120 million) to purchase the team and move it to Houston, and submitted a US$5 million (C$7 million) deposit.
 Nichols was given until March 13, 1998 to match the deposit and commit to purchasing the team for US$70 million (C$100 million), or the lease would be automatically terminated and the team would move.